MellanieAchiengK/alx-system_engineering-devops/0x00-shell_basics/README.md

 File 5-listfilesdigitonly Display current directory contents.
 Long format with user and group IDs displayed numerically.
 And hidden files (starting with .)
 File 6-firstdirectory creates a directory named my_first_directory in the /tmp/ directory.
 File 7-movethatfile moves the file betty from /tmp/ to /tmp/my_first_directory.
+File 8-firstdelete deletes the file betty.
+File 9-firstdirdeletion deletes the directory my_first_directory that is in the /tmp directory.